thqiu0419/MLWNet/README.md

 ### 4.Evaluation

-We will be open-sourcing our pre-trained models.For RealBlur and RSBlur, please use their official alignment codes respectively.
+We will be open-sourcing our pre-trained models.
+For RealBlur and RSBlur, please use their official alignment codes respectively.

 ```
 python eval.py --weights your_weights --dir your_dataset --device your_device
 ```

+### 5.Other